IMAGINARY/idler/README.md

 # Idler

-The library manages the idle state of web apps.
+This library manages the idle state of web apps.
 Several ways to interrupt the idle state are available and more are about to be added.
 Adding custom interrupters is easy as well.

 ## Installation